DamarTheMunginizer/DamarTheMunginizer/README.md

 # Good Day!
 I'm Damar Shipp Jr., aka *The Munginizer*
 ### 🌟 Turning raw data into insights and crafting dynamics solutions 🌟

 Welcome to my GitHub portfolio!
 I'm a data enthusiast with a passion for analytics, machine learning, and solving complex problems.
-My work spans from data preprocessing and feature engineering to predictive modeling and eventually financial analytics.
+My work spans from data preprocessing and feature engineering to predictive modeling.

 ## About Me
 - Education:
-  - General Assembly Data Science Immersive Graduate (Capstone in Financial Analytics).
+  - General Assembly Data Science Immersive Graduate (Capstone on Loan default probability).
   - Pursuing a degree in Finance.
   - Certified in Machine Learning.
 - Experience: